HeyGen for Content Creators: The Ultimate Jumpstart Guide to AI Video Creation

 Smart entrepreneurs don’t start from zero every time–they build systems that scale.

-Just paste in your website to get started, or upload your brand elements manually.
+Simply paste your website URL to get started, or upload your brand elements manually.

 Pro Tip